 the three facilities, 20 of the beds are located in a secure, special

 All residents are cared for in such a manner and in such an environment

 as to promote enhancement of their quality of life without abridging

 the safety and rights of other residents.
-An interdisciplinary
+An interdisciplinary team

-a functioning resident council.
+council.
 Residents' rights are posted and enforced as delineated in

 current federal and state standards.